 f) GNBCUUPFunction

-g) S-TMSI.
+g) N/A.

 h) One usage of this measurement is to support the end-to-end data volume transfer time analytics conducted by NWDAF (see TS 23.288 [7]).

 NOTE : The NR RAN container (DL USER DATA/ DL DATA DELIVERY STATUS) carried in the GTP-U packet over the F1-U interface is used for the measurement.